View courses in

 SAR AT 432: Organization and Administration of Athletic Training

 Undergraduate Prerequisites: AT or AT/DPT students only.

-An overview of administrative concepts and organization of health care facilities that provide athletic training services.
-A problem-solving approach to facility design, fiscal management, insurance and legal issues is used.
+An overview of administrative and organizational concepts that relate to health care entitiesthat provide athletic training services.
+A problem-solving approach to facility design, fiscal management and management, insurance, and legal issues is used.